-To run AA with a newer Python 3 version than your system's default you need to install it first.
-Technically it would be possible to upgrade your system's default Python 3, but since many of your system's tools have been tested to work with that specific version we would not recommend it.
-Instead we recommend to install an additional Python 3 version alongside your default version and use that for AA.
+To run AA with a newer Python 3 version than your system's default, you need to install it first.
+Technically, it would be possible to upgrade your system's default Python 3, but since many of your system's tools have been tested to work with that specific version, we would not recommend it.
+Instead, we recommend installing an additional Python 3 version alongside your default version and using that for AA.